 Austin is home to loads of hiking trails.
 Take the whole day off from work and get a little solitude in the sanctuary of an outdoor space on one of these tucked away trails or attach this trail directory to the door of the fridge and check ’em off as you go.

 Make sure your will is in order, because you’re going to have to sign a waiver for this birthday adventure.
 If you’re really a thrillseeker, you can zipline over Lake Travis at night.
-If you plan this adventure just right, you can literally say goodbye 40’s at the moment you become a 50 year old!
-How fun would that be?!
+And, hey, if you plan this adventure just right, you can literally say Goodbye 40’s at the moment you become a 50 year-old!
+How fun would that be?

 Between Thanksgiving and Christmas, Highway 360 (Capital of Texas Highway) becomes a showcase for decorated evergreen trees.
 The crazier the better.
 I see a party-hat, bazooka beholden tree in your birthday future.

 6. Become a member at the Paramount Theatre.